 Clear direction and good management practices can reduce risks inherent to aviation missions.
-The aviation program formula for success increases with planning, high standards training and commitment to the safety for each mission.
+Aviation program success increases with planning, high standards training and commitment to the safety for each mission.

-The four major emphasis areas of aviation management are Safety, Management, Planning and Evaluation, and the mission.
-Refer to the chart above for an illustration of these components and their sub-components.
+The four major emphasis areas of aviation management are safety, management, planning and evaluation, and the mission.
+Refer to the chart for an illustration of these components and their sub-components.